JKindonNtx/solutions-euc/ntnx-euc-lab/README.md

 * Windows Server 2022 and Windows 10/11 golden images

 ## Reguirements
-The Powershell script to ceeate the golden images: /deployments/images/mdt/CreateVM-API-Container.ps1 This can be used using Visual Studio Code and Docker Desktop.
+The Powershell script to create the golden images: /deployments/images/mdt/CreateVM-API-Container.ps1

+This can be run using Visual Studio Code and Docker Desktop.

 Currently the script is using: